Roland-Sankara/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ### 9-duplicate_last_line
 This script duplicate the last ine of the file iacta.
 It uses the tail command to get the last linein the file and appends it to the file iacta

+### 10-no_more_js
+This script deletes all js files in the current directory.
+It uses the find command